c-tsui/cse15l-lab-reports/Lab5.md

 1989:        gondola that appears out of nowhere.
 Staying forever is most likely to
 2217:        Probably nowhere is there so much spectacular painting on
 ```
-notes: Locate "nowhere" in terms of line number.
+notes: Locate "nowhere" in terms of line number. (i.e, lin 1989 and 2217 in WhereToItaly.txt)
 ```
 $ grep -n "civilization" travel_guides/berlitz1/WhereToItaly.txt
 98:        instincts of Western civilization.
 Only to the uninitiated do Italian